Exercise, Just do it!

 We are obsessed with out computers and gadgets, e –mail, e- commerce, e-health, yet as exciting as all of it is, it may be detrimental to your health.
 Before you jump to conclusions, consider that the Archives of Internal Medicine in December 2009 devoted almost an entire issue to the benefits of exercise.
-In an effort to combat obesity, a study was done to look at the effect of decreasing TV viewing (videos, computer and TV games) and found that the subjects decreased their food intake and increased their energy expenditure (burned more calories).
+In an effort to combat obesity, a study was done to look at the effect of decreasing TV viewing (videos, computer and TV games).
+However, they found that the subjects decreased their food intake.
+Meanwhile, increased their energy expenditure (burned more calories).
 Obesity is an epidemic in fast food loving, sedentary populations.

 So why not E-xercise?
-Download some exercise videos, dance to music on your iPod and practice your balance while standing on line or texting your friends.
+Download some exercise videos, dance to music on your iPod.
+Practice your balance while standing on line or texting your friends.
 Now we have Wii-fit; it’s a great family activity, has variety, and is motivating and fun.
-To find out what the best dose and regimen of activity is right for you, get an evaluation to target your areas of vulnerability so you can focus on your individual risks and add to an overall program.
+To find out what the best dose and regimen of activity is right for you, get an evaluation.
+Therefore, to target your areas of vulnerability.
+Furthermore, so you can focus on your individual risks and add to an overall program.

 Dr. Lorraine Maita is a Diplomate in The American Academy of Anti-Aging and Regenerative Medicine and Internal Medicine.
 She specializes in lifestyle, stress management, exercise, executive physicals, supplements, bio-identical hormone replacement, neurocognitive function and nutrition in Short Hills, NJ